hadley/adv-r/functions.md

 This function would not work without lazy evaluation because both `x` and `y` would always be evaluated, testing if `y > 0` even if `y` was NULL.

-You can also use laziness to sometimes elimate an if statement altogether.
+Sometimes you can also use laziness to elimate an if statement altogether.
 For example, instead of:

     if (!is.null(y)) stop("Y is null")